9

 Adella

-I worked in and managed older adult mental health services, and what I always wanted to do was make sure that we weren’t just using a medical model in our work.
+When I worked in and managed older adult mental health services, I always wanted to make sure we weren’t just using a medical model in our work.
 We asked ourselves what we could do to give people a sense of control and choice in their lives, not just treatment options, and one of the recurring issues was loneliness.

 I think it’s important we’re also able to empower older people in the service process.
 When I was a social care lead in an NHS trust working across older adults mental health services, we had an expert-by-experience group which rapidly grew in size, experience and influence.
 They were able to challenge processes and shape their services, but perhaps just as importantly, share their experiences with each other in a meaningful way through a positive network.